Investigating Annotator Bias in Large Language Models for Hate Speech Detection: Appendix

 \subsection{{\ds} Details}

 Out of 3003 tweets, 2076 were annotated `Hateful' and remaining 927 tweets were annotated `Not Hateful' by the student annotators.
 The annotators achieved an average Cohen's Kappa score of 0.76.
-We paid each student \$30/hour for doing the task.
+We paid each student above the national average per hour for doing the task.